VincentKimatu/alx-system_engineering-devops/0x00-shell_basics/README.md

 [101-clean_emacs](https://github.com/VincentKimatu/alx-system_engineering-devops/blob/master/0x00-shell_basics/101-clean_emacs) - Create a script that deletes all files in the current working directory that end with the character ~.

+[103-commas](https://github.com/VincentKimatu/alx-system_engineering-devops/blob/master/0x00-shell_basics/103-commas) - Write a command that lists all the files and directories of the current directory, separated by commas (,).